 Add other signs.
 This is where you really fine-tune your knowledge of your own fertility.
 Note when your cervical mucus becomes fertile mucus.
 Note when your cervix becomes higher, softer and more open.
 Note when you have a ferning pattern when testing your saliva.
 Note when you have a positive LH surge.
 And finally, note when your basal body temperature rises and your window of fertility has passed.

 And a few more things.
 Mark down when you make love.
-Oh yes, that part!
+Oh yes, hopefully the fun part!
 Note if you stayed up late, did not get enough sleep, if you were stressed or sick.
 You are creating knowledge about your own body.

 Have fun.
 Get creative.
 Use colored pens or pencils.
 Mark the fertile days in a particular color.
 Create your own private symbol for making love.
 Make notes about things that have meaning for you.

 How is an ovulation calendar different than a fertility chart?
-You can download a free fertility chart here to see what it looks like.
-It is a graph and best for keeping track of your basal body temperatures.
-There are places to note a few other things – the position of your cervix, your cervical mucus, etc.
+A fertility chart is a graph and best for keeping track of your basal body temperatures.
+There is usually space to note a few other things – the position of your cervix, your cervical mucus, etc.

 Save your ovulation calendars, as they will be an invaluable storage of knowledge to you and those you enlist as allies to help you on your fertility journey.